 - People of any age with certain chronic medical conditions

-- The best way to lower the risk of flu and its complications is by getting vaccinated each year.
+The best way to prevent flu and lower the risk of its complications is by getting vaccinated each year.
 Flu viruses change each year so you need a new vaccine every year.